jrandj/aws-security-specialty/README.md

     * KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data and uses Hardware Security Modules (HSMs) to protect the security of your keys.

-    * The Customer Master Key (CMK) includes the alias, creation date, description, key state, and key material (either customer provided or AWS provided).
+    * The Customer Master Key (CMK) includes the alias, creation date, description, key state, and key material (either customer provided, or AWS provided).
 It can never be exported.

     * To setup a CMK:
         * Create an alias and description.